Envelopes and cards are traditionally given to loved ones on holidays, birthdays, anniversaries, and baby showers.

 How to Decorate an Envelope

-The traditional way is to draw on the envelope with pastel-colored pencils and stencils or add a few stickers.
+The traditional way to decrate an envelope is to draw on the envelope with pastel-colored pencils and stencils or add a few stickers.
 Alternatively, you can create your own envelope liners with wrapping paper or write the address in calligraphy.
 Stamping is another creative way of decorating an envelope.
 When painting an envelope, it’s best to use lighter colors and allow the paint to dry before addressing it.
 If you are hand-delivering the envelope, you can be really artistic and add ribbons and lace.

 Decorating an Envelope with Colored Pencils and Stencils